saoirse-defi/CI-MS4-Farm2Table/README.md

 #### Responsive Front-End Framework

 For this project, I decided to use the Materialize framework which is build on the principles of material design.
-After completing the project using this new framework, I can safely say that I prefer it more than Bootstrap which I have used on my previous 2 milestone projects.
-It appears to provide more feedback to the user when they are navigating throughout the web application while remaining responsive on most devices.
+I have previous experience with this framework as I encorporated it into my third milestone project.
+Throughout the course of this project, the lack of thorough documentation & package support for this framework have turned me off using it in future.

 #### Icons